 The locations for the League Academies are spread around hte country and include Carlow, Clare, Cork, Donegal, Kilkenny, Limerick County, Limerick Desmond, Longford, MGL Dublin, Kerry, Kildare, Inishowen, Mayo, Mid-Western League, NESCSL, North Tipperary, South Tipperary, Sligo/Leitrim, Waterford, Wexford and Galway.

-The aim of the FAI Girls Emerging Talen Programme is to raise the technical ability of players across all levels of the game through the provision of further training and lifestyle development at regional level, which will ultimately prepare them for the next level which is International Football.
+The aim of the FAI Girls Centre of Excellence is to raise the technical ability of players across all levels of the game through the provision of further training and lifestyle development at regional level, which will ultimately prepare them for the next level-International Football

-The programme aims to provide our emerging talent with a clear pathway by giving them the opportunity to train and play with the more talented players and coaches in their area, thus providing them with a more challenging level of training and development.
+The programme sets about providing young talented players with a clear pathway by giving them the opportunity to train and play with the best players and coaches in their local area, thus ensuring they are involved in a more challenging environment to train and develop.

 The Girl's Centre of Excellence will take place from July - Sept for 12 weeks in eight Regional Centres around the country: Athlone, Cork, Donegal, Dublin (North & South), Limerick, Mayo and Wexford.

 The Centres will cater for Under 12's, U14's 7 U16's and will be conducted by local FAI Football Development Officers.

 The Gaynor Competition is considered to be the premier tournament for underage girls football in Ireland.
 It takes place at teh impressive facilities in University of Limerick with the 2017 tournament scheduled for 22-25th June.

 The four days of copetitive action are split between two age groups - Under 14 & 16's - and involve teams representing the League Academies from around the country.